DIABETES EDUCATION SERVICES – Novo Nordisk Pakistan wins National CSR Award-2016

 This was stated by Novo Nordisk Pakistan’s general manager Rana Azfar Zafar while receiving the National CSR Award 2016 at the 5th Corporate Social Responsibility (CSR) Awards 2016 ceremony, for envisaging and implementing novoCare – diabetes awareness and education services for changing diabetes in Pakistan.

-Being global leaders in diabetes care and committed to social responsibility, Novo Nordisk Pakistan initiated the programme through which a team of 60 diabetes educators has been providing free education and counselling people with diabetes and their families in OPDs and healthcare institutions across Pakistan.
-In 2015, novoCare arranged more than 26,000 education camps for people with diabetes and their families across Pakistan and whereby more than 250,000 people were educated about diabetes, its symptoms, preventive measures, healthy diet and exercise, including measures to take during conditions of hypoglycaemia and hyperglycaemia foot care.
+Being global leaders in diabetes care and committed to social responsibility, Novo Nordisk Pakistan initiated the programme through which a team of 60 DIABETES EDUCATION has been providing free education and counselling people with diabetes and their families in OPDs and healthcare institutions across Pakistan.
+In 2015, novoCare arranged more than 26,000 education camps for people with diabetes and their families across Pakistan and whereby more than 250,000 people were educated about diabetes, its symptoms, preventive measures, healthy diet and exercise, including measures to take during conditions of hypoglycaemia and hyperglycaemia diabetic foot care.